-For example, I chose to drink coke because it tasted good and it made me feel good when I was stressed.
-I slouched only when I sat for too long working on my desk and started to feel tired.
-I skipped exercises because every day after work I felt I already did enough works and didn’t want to work out.
+For example, I chose to drink Coke because it tasted good, and it made me feel good when I was stressed.
+I slouched only when I sat for too long working at my desk and started to feel tired.
+I skipped exercises because every day after work I felt I already did enough work and didn’t want to work out.

-Write down your thoughts and feelings around this bad habit.
-Writing things down forces the brain to think harder.2 This helps you to find the source to your stress or limiting negative beliefs.
+As you’re learning how to break bad habits, write down your thoughts and feelings around each habit.
+Writing things down forces the brain to think harder.
+This helps you to find the source to your stress or limiting negative beliefs.

-You could decide to walk to the office instead of driving or getting off the bus earlier to walk.
-You could switch to a healthier breakfast cereal instead of grabbing a sugary snack when you head out of the door.
+When learning how to break bad habits, you could decide to walk to the office instead of driving or getting off the bus earlier to walk.
+You could switch to a healthier breakfast cereal instead of grabbing a sugary snack when you head out the door.

 By doing this, you aren’t getting rid of the act altogether like you would if you completely gave something up with nothing to fill that void.
 This helps your brain accept the improved habit more.

-Everyone has moments of weakness and that want to revert back to the bad habit will rear its ugly head.
+Everyone has moments of weakness when they want to revert back to the bad habit.
 This is where a plan can help counteract these moments.

 Think of things you can do when the temptations come.
 For example, if you want to check your phone less, ask your friend or partner to keep it for you or switch it off and read a book.
-If you’re a starter for an exercise routine, like me, get someone to do it with you to keep you accountable.
+If you’re just starting an exercise routine, get someone to do it with you to keep you accountable.

 Decide on something you will do once you feel triggered to go back to your old habit.
 Repeating these positive alternative habits consistently will help wire your brain to see them as your normal new habit over time.

-Getting rid of anything that reminds you of your bad habit is essential.
-For example, I got rid of coke in my office and at home and replaced my usual office chair with an exercise ball.
+Getting rid of anything that reminds you of your bad habit is essential when you’re learning how to break bad habits.
+For example, I got rid of Coke in my office and at home and replaced my usual office chair with an exercise ball.
 It makes it much easier to stop slipping back in a weak moment.

 It’s all about not putting yourself in the situation where you’re in danger of relapsing.

-Bad habits are easy to form and making changes can seem difficult but remember that it’s all about consistency and repetition.
+Bad habits form easily, and making changes can seem difficult, but the good news is that it’s all about consistency and repetition in the long term.

-Start using the Control Alternate Delete Method today and you can stop a bad habit permanently.
+Start using the Control Alternate Delete Method today and you can learn how to break bad habits permanently.